Sharzzdevise/Sharzzdevise/README.md

 # Who is Sharon Dim and What is she building? 👩‍💻📊📉📈

 Sharon is a meticulous, creative and analytical Data Analyst and Scientist.
 Proficient with Microsoft 365 Excel, BI,SQL, Python tools for data analysis.

-I am passionate about Data; it's analytical and scientific aspect, Artificial Intelligence and Cloud services.
+I am passionate about Data; it's analytical and scientific aspect, Machine learning, Artificial Intelligence and Cloud services.

-I am skilled in analysing datasets using Python, NumPy, Matplotlib, Pandas, Seaborn, Pyplot frameworks with a passion to solve business challenges, help businesses make excellent decisions and improve productivity.
+I am skilled in analysing datasets using Python, NumPy, Matplotlib, Pandas, Seaborn, Pyplot frameworks in a Jupyter notebook with a passion to solve business challenges, help businesses make excellent decisions and improve productivity.

 I have a proven track of overcoming data flow queries and issues excellently.